whalebone/wb-docs/en/hos.rst

     :align: center

 Find the folder where the installer is located.
-It should be file named `Whalebone Home Office Security Installer.msi`.
+It should be file named `Whalebone.Home.Office.Security.Installer.msi`.

 Open up a command prompt, change directory to the folder where is the installer and paste (8) the command with your mouse (right click).
 Execute the command.
 This requires admin priviledges.